zumerlab/orbit/README.md

 npm install @zumer/orbit
 ```

-## Next steps
+## Want to learn more about Orbit?: read our documentation

 Check our detailed docs [here.](https://zumerlab.github.io/orbit-docs)

 ## Stay in orbit

 There are many way to contribute to Orbit develoment.
-Check our [guide.](https://github.com/zumerlab/orbit/main/CONTRIBUTING.md)
+Check our [guide.](https://github.com/zumerlab/orbit/blob/main/CONTRIBUTING.md)